 When you have a loved one in an Illinois assisted living center, it’s understandable to be concerned with the quality of care they are receiving.
 The state of Illinois is in charge of regulating the operation and licensing of its assisted living facilities.
 However, as in any government system, violations often fall between the cracks.
-If you suspect abuse or neglect in an assisted living center, nursing home or other long-term care facility, it’s a good idea to speak with an experienced Illinois nursing home abuse lawyer.
+If you suspect abuse or neglect in an assisted living center, nursing home or other long-term care facility, it’s a good idea to speak with an experienced Chicago nursing home abuse lawyer.

 With limited budgets and personnel, states can only do so much to monitor assisted living facilities.
 It’s up to vigilant assisted living center staff, families of residents, and attorneys to ensure facilities maintain a proper standard of care, and to hold them accountable when they fail to do so.

 Nursing home abuse and neglect is more common than many people realize.
 More than half a million instances of elder abuse are reported to authorities each year, with many more cases going unreported.
 Misconduct in assisted living facilities can take many forms, from outright physical or sexual abuse to subtle negligence or emotional abuse.
-However, all forms of abuse have the potential to wreak devastating impacts on long-term care patients, including serious injury, failing health, diminished quality of life and even death.
+However, all forms of abuse have the potential to wreak devastating impacts on long-term care patients, including serious injury, failing health, diminished quality of life, and even death.

 Often times, Chicago nursing home abuse goes undetected because victims are cognitively impaired or embarrassed to report misconduct.
-This is why it’s so critical for families to keep close watch on their loved ones.
+This is why it’s so critical for families to keep a close watch on their loved ones.
 When a loved one suffers abuse at the mercy of caregivers, nursing home abuse lawyers such as the team at Phillips Law Offices exist to hold nursing homes responsible.

 There is no justification for the abuse or neglect of our society’s most vulnerable citizens.
 If you believe abuse and/or neglect is occurring in an Illinois assisted living center, it’s important to speak up.
-Your Chicago nursing home abuse attorney can help you put a stop to the wrongdoing and restore the dignity, and rights, of your elderly loved one.
+Your Chicago nursing home abuse attorney can help you put a stop to the wrongdoing and restore the dignity, and rights, of your elderly, loved one.